Why Introduce a Foreign Language to a Baby?

 The Little Linguist caters for a wide variety of languages such as Welsh, Somali, Yoruba, Punjabi, Hebrew, Polish, Portuguese, Latin and much, much more!
 However, some of those less familiar languages' resources are fewer and many do not have audio media resources, such as specifically designed foreign language CDs to teach infants, for example.

-Little Pim Fun With Languages
+Little Pim Fun With Languages (4 out of 5)

 The Litte Pim foreign languages kits offer a series of items designed for the teaching of foreign languages to children 0 to 5.
 The most complete kits are the Little Pim Deluxe Gift Sets available in Spanish and French at the cost of $84.95.
 Those kits contain 3 DVDs which each cover the following themes: Eating and Drinking, Wake up Smiling and Playtime, a song CD in the target language, 8 velvety plush toys of Little Pim, and words and phrases cards.